 The financial highlights table is intended to help you understand each Fund's performance for the past five fiscal years.
 Certain information reflects financial results of a single Fund share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-Beginning with fiscal year ended December 31, 2021, for each Fund, this information has been audited by Cohen & Company, Ltd., The Funds' independent registered public accounting firm, whose report, along with the Fund's financial statements are included in the Annual Report and available upon request.
-The fiscal years or periods ended prior to December 31, 2021 were audited by other auditors.
+Beginning with the fiscal year ended December 31, 2021, this information has been audited by Cohen & Company, Ltd., whose report, along with the Funds' financial statements are included in the Annual Report, available upon request.
+For fiscal years prior to December 31, 2021, the Funds' financial information was audited by another auditor.